-- a child is entitled to a full-time place in the September following their fourth birthday; - the child's parents can defer the date their child is admitted to school until later in the school year but not beyond the point at which they reach compulsory school age and not beyond the beginning of the final term of the school year for which it was made; and - where the parents wish, children may attend part-time until later in the school year but not beyond the point at which they reach compulsory school age.
-Delayed Admission into the Reception Year - Parents may seek a place for their child outside of their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
-Parents may choose not to send their child to school until the September following their fifth birthday and may request that they are admitted out of their normal age group.
-The DFAMAT will ensure the circumstances of each case are in the best interests of the child concerned.
-This will include taking account of the parent's views; information about the child's academic, social and emotional development; where relevant, their medical history and the views of a medical professional; whether they have previously been educated out of their normal age group; and whether they may naturally have fallen into a lower age group if it were not for being born prematurely.
-The DFAMAT will also take into account the views of the Principal of the school concerned with whom the decision rests.
-When informing a parent of the decision on the year group the child will be admitted to the DFAMAT will set out clearly the reasons for their decision.
-March and 31 August.
+Applying for a school place outside of your child's expected year group - Parents have the right to request a place for their child outside of their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
+This request must be made to the school Head Teacher in writing for consideration.
+Admission authorities must make decisions on the basis of the circumstances of each case and in the best interests of the child concerned.
+This will include taking into account, the parent's views; information about the child's academic, social and emotional development; where relevant, their medical history and the views of a medical professional; whether they have previously been educated out of their normal age group; and whether they may naturally have fallen into a lower age group if it were not for being born prematurely.
+They must also take into account the views of the Head Teacher.
+When informing a parent of their decision on the year group the child should be admitted to, the admission authority must set out clearly the reasons for their decision.